 A recipe for a delicious, rich homemade gravy made without drippings.
-Leave the onions in for a chunky homemade gravy, or strain for a smooth gravy.
+Leave the onions in if you want it chunky, or strain if you want it smooth.

 Commercial gravy can taste great, but it often contains some rather questionable ingredients.
 Luckily, it’s very easy to make gravy at home, and you don’t even need drippings to make it.